Sa Ngalan ng Ama, Ina at mga Anak

 Sa Ngalan ng Ama, Ina at mga Anak (In the Name of the Father, Mother, and Children) is a 2014 Philippine action film featuring the Padilla family.
 The film was on the shortlist to show at the 2013 Metro Manila Film Festival.

 Synopsis

-Set in the turbulent 1970s, the movie is about Ongkoy a former leader of the reputable anti-vigilante group Kuratong Baleleng.
-Regarded as the “Robinhood” of Ozamiz Mindanao, his strong views on family and patriotism remains to be the stuff of legend in Filipino culture up to the present times.
+Set in the turbulent 1970s, the movie is about Octavio "Ongkoy" Parojinog, a former leader of the reputable anti-communist vigilante group Kuratong Baleleng.
+Regarded as the “Robinhood” of Ozamiz in Mindanao, his strong views on family and patriotism remains to be the stuff of legend in Filipino culture up to the present times.